larseggert/bcp45bis/draft-eggert-bcp45bis.md

 function on the community, by the community.
 The IETF Chair therefore SHOULD NOT appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
-If an SAA is selected for such a position, they SHOULD consider stepping down as SAA.
+If an SAA is selected for such a position, they will step down as SAA.

 Apart from appointing SAAs, the IETF Chair SHOULD divorce themselves from the operation and management of the SAA team.
 This has been